piko-framework/piko-framework.github.io/docs/fast-application.md

 To build a simple Web application, it's possible to use the [FastApplication](../api/FastApplication.md) class, which is a route handlers container.

+[FastApplication::listen](../api/FastApplication.md#method_listen) is used to register a route handler.

+This is a basic example of FastApplication:

 ```php
 use Piko\FastApplication;